gauravsoni119/postify/README.md

 ### Shell

-App specific library whose purpose to expose all the features used in the application.
+Domain specific library whose purpose is to expose all the features related to that domain.
 Right now we have one `posts-feature` but later on more features can be easily added.
 It has access to all other libs(`feature`, `data-access`, `ui`, `util`).
 Let's explore what we have in the shell:-

 **ShellModule**: Module that assemble all the feature specific to our `posts` domain.
 We have only one feature which is to show the list of `posts` as cards.
 The features are loaded via `routes`.